 - Study trips

-The Foundation will grant one-year research funding of, in general, up to SEK 500,000.
-An applicant can be granted repeated funding but the Foundation may give priority to new applicants.
+The Foundation awards 1-year grants up to SEK 500.000.
+An applicant can be granted repeated funding but the Foundation may decide to give priority to new applicants.

-The Foundation particularly welcomes young applicants at the start of their career but may also grant funding to more senior researchers.
+The Foundation welcomes young applicants but may also grant funding to more senior researchers.

 - any pilot studies and preliminary results